OData/v3ProtocolDocument/OData URI Conventions.markdown

 Servers are encouraged to follow the URI construction conventions defined in this specification when possible as  consistency promotes an ecosystem of reusable client components and libraries.

 ## 2.0 Uri Components ##
-A URI used by an OData service has at most three significant parts: the service root URI, resource path and query string options.
+A URI used by an OData service has at most three significant parts: the service root URI, resource path and query options.
 Additional URI constructs (such as a fragment) MAY be present in a URI used by an OData service; however, this specification applies no further meaning to such additional constructs.

 ![](http://odata.org/images/ODataUri_thumb.png)